JuliaGPU/VulkanCore.jl/README.md

 Vulkan.
 It is targeted for developers wanting to directly work with Vulkan in Julia.

-If you are looking for a high-level Julian API you might wish to take a look at [Vulkan.jl](https://github.com/JuliaGPU/Vulkan.jl).
+If you are looking for a high-level idiomatic Julia API you might wish to take a look at [Vulkan.jl](https://github.com/JuliaGPU/Vulkan.jl).

 ### Installation